a journey, a chicken, and a friend.

-the idea of making chocolate from bean to bar was a revelation. as someone who loved chocolate i knew it as bars i snuck into movies or handfuls of tiny chips or big blocks i whittled into slabs for campfire s'mores. as someone who liked to bake and worked as a pastry chef i chopped it and melted it and swirled it on a spoon and licked it off my fingers. but i never thought to ask where chocolate came from or how it was created or even wtf. i knew it as Made By Someone Else.
+the idea of making chocolate from bean to bar was a revelation, the kind that stops you in your tracks. as someone who loved chocolate i knew it as bars i snuck into movies or handfuls of tiny chips or big blocks i whittled into slabs for campfire s'mores. as someone who liked to bake and worked as a pastry chef i chopped it and melted it and swirled it on a spoon and licked it off my fingers. but i never thought to ask where chocolate came from or how it was created or even wtf. i knew it as Made By Someone Else.

 what i knew was end result: bars, chips, kisses. what i had no clue was how it transformed from a cacao pod grown near the equator, the seeds inside fermented and dried in the sun, into chocolate i could buy at the grocery store.